OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-16.md

 ## Acts 16:30

-He then brought them out and asked, “Sirs, what must I do to be saved?”
+He then brought them out and asked, “Gentlemen, what must I do to be saved?”

 ## Acts 16:31